JJSSEE/my_portfolio/README.md

 ### ROC and AUC Matrics

 * Data dimentionality was reduced by removing low variance features
-* The trainning data is overffited and expected given the small size of the dataset
+* The trainning data is overffited and it is expected given the small size of the dataset

 ![](https://github.com/JJSSEE/my_portfolio/blob/main/images/roc_auc.png)